-Dr. Matthew Paldy, PHD, LP
+Dr. Matthew Paldy, PhD, LP

 An important part of your working in therapy is being open about your thoughts, feelings, and what’s happening in your life.
 It can be hard to talk about certain things that feel shameful, but it's talking about these difficult feelings that can move the therapy process forward and improve your life.